Moderate Sedation for Physicians & Licensed Independent Practitioners

 This CME activity is primarily directed at moderate sedation for ADULT patients, though much of the information is applicable to all populations.

-All medical and affiliate staff requesting moderate sedation privileges within the Aurora Health Care system.
+All medical and affiliate staff requesting moderate sedation privileges within the Advocate Aurora system.

 - Define the qualifications of personnel who perform and/or participate in procedural sedation.